 If you can, it’s always the most influential to meet with your Senators and Representatives in person.
 We provide you with everything you need to know about Meeting with Your Elected Officials.
 If you can’t meet with them in person, please call them on the phone (see details below) or send a letter.

 This will open a separate window to the official MA government web site that you can keep open to find and then refer to your State Representative’s and Senator’s contact information.

 - Ask for your Representative or Senator by name.
 Usually you end up speaking with a legislative aide.

 - Introduce yourself as a constituent.
 Give your name and town.

-- Tell them that passing An Act Relative to Equal Access is VERY important to you.
+- Tell them that passing An Act Relative to Transgender Nondiscrimination is VERY important to you.

 “Hi my name is _____________.
 I am a constituent of Representative/Senator ______.
 Is the Representative/Senator in today?
 (If no, ask if there is someone you can talk with.)

-I am calling because I would like my legislator to support An Act Relative to Equal Access in Hospitals, Public Transportation, Nursing Homes, Supermarkets, Retail Establishments, and All Other Places Open to the Public, House Bill 1589 and Senate Bill 643.
-This bill has been filed in the House by lead sponsors Representatives Carl Sciortino and Byron Rushing and in the Senate by lead sponsors Senators Sonia Chang-Diaz and Ben Downing.
-Is this something Representative/Senator ______ is willing to support?
+I am calling because I would like my legislator to co-sponsor An Act Relative to Transgender Anti-discrimination, Senate Docket 398 and An Act Relative to Gender Identity and Non-discrimination House Docket Number 3072.
+This bill has been filed in the House by lead sponsors Representatives Denise Provost and Byron Rushing and in the Senate by lead sponsor Senators Sonia Chang-Diaz.
+Is Representative/Senator ______ willing to co-sponsor these bills?

 IF THE AIDE SAYS YES, you can reply with: